Yogatattva Upanishad: Om meditation

 The Upanishad expounds the principles behind Om mantra as part of the yogic practice asserting that "A", "U" and "M" are three letters that mirror the "three Vedas, three Sandhyas (morning, noon and evening), three Svaras (sounds), three Agnis and three Guṇas".
-Metaphorically this practice is compared to realizing the hidden smell of a flower, reaching the ghee (clarified butter) in milk, reaching the oil innate in sesame seeds, effort to extract gold from its ore, and finding the Atman in one's heart.
+It compares the realization of the hidden principle within Om to finding fragrance in a flower, ghee (clarified butter) in milk, oil innate in sesame seeds, gold in ore, and the Atman in one's heart.
 The letter "A" represents the flowering of lotus, "U" represents the blooming of the flower, "M" reaches its nada (tattva or truth inside, sound), and "ardhamatra" (half-metre) indicates the Turiya, or bliss of silence.

-The Upanishad states that following the yogic practices prescribed, once the yogin has mastered the functioning of nine orifices of the body and awakened the Sushumna inwards, he awakens his Kundalini, he becomes self-aware, knows the Truth and gains the conviction of his Atman.
+The Upanishad states that, through the prescribed yogic practices, the yogin masters the functioning of nine orifices of the body, awakens the Sushumna inwards, awakens his Kundalini, becomes self-aware, knows the Truth, and gains the conviction of his Atman.